 Retained earnings are the profits/(loss) that the Company has earned/incurred till date, less any transfers to general reserve, dividends or other distributions paid to shareholders.
 It is a free reserve available to the Company and eligible for distribution to shareholders, in case where it is having positive balance representing net earnings till date.

-15F Parent's contribution

-15F Parent's contribution
+14E Parent's contribution

-At 1 April 2020 52

-At 31 March 2021 52

-At 31 March 2022 52
+At 1 April 2021 At 31 March 2022 At 31 March 2023

 Nature and purpose